Terms and Conditions

 Passport and Visa: You must consult the relevant Embassy or Consulate for this information.
 Requirements may change and you should check the up-to-date position in good time before booking/departure.

 We accept no liability if you are refused entry onto the flight or into any country due to failure on your part to carry the correct passport, visa or other documents required by any airline, authority or country.
 You must have a passport which is valid for six months after your intended date of return.
 You must ensure you have correct visa and health entry requirements for all countries visited including countries you may just be transiting through.
 This includes all stops made by the aircraft even if you do not leave the aircraft or airport.
 If your passport is in its final year, you should check with the Embassy of the country you are visiting.
 For further information contact the Passport Office.
 Special conditions apply for travel to the USA - all passengers must have individual machine readable passports; travellers to the USA must apply for ESTA no later than 72 hours before departing for the United States.
 Arriving at the airport without a previously approved ESTA will likely result in being denied boarding.
-For more USA travel updates please check www.uk.usembassy.gov.
-For European holidays you should obtain a completed and issued form EHIC prior to departure.
+For more USA travel updates please check www.uk.usembassy.gov..
+For European holidays your EHIC is only valid until its expiry date and you must obtain comprehensive medical insurance prior to departure.
 For South Africa, parents travelling with children (under 18) will be asked to show the child's full unabridged birth certificate.

 6. Special Requests and Medical Problems